GCISD Parents & Educators for Excellence in Education

 Funding received through the I&S tax rate, which is the debt service fund, may ONLY be used to pay for voter-approved bonds.

-The GCISD total tax rate has been reduced by 47.2 cents over the last five years.
+The GCISD total tax rate has been reduced by more than 47 cents over the last 5+ years.

 Learn More